MyTokenWallet/Shopware_Payment_BitcoinSV/README.md

 # ZwWebPaymentBitcoinCash

-## A BitcoinCash integration for shopware
+## A BitcoinSV integration for shopware

 ## License